Mantron/cs350-project/README.md

 # cs350-project
-A Python script that runs a variety of sorting algorithms on different types of lists, and displays the running times for each.
+A Python2 script that runs a variety of sorting algorithms on different types of lists, and displays the running times for each.
 You may select an individual sort to time, or run them all.
 When all sorts are chosen, the results are logged to the file "output.txt", in addition to being displayed on the screen.